mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 - Recoverable amount.
 The higher of:
   - Fair value less cost to sell
   - Value-in-use.
-- carrying value: cost of the asset less accumulated depreciation
+- Carrying value: cost of the asset less accumulated depreciation

 ---
 Example (Under IFRS)